tasesmuemils/100DaysOfCode/web_development/diary.md

 JS30 task 8 - CANVAS!
 DONE!
 Havent done anything with canvas before so this was very cool introduction for it.

 # 27.03.2019 68/100
-14 must know dev tools tips - TASK 9
+14 must know dev tools tips - TASK 9.
+Also did some Figma tutorials!